- Total units 24 Units

 2000 level Physics (PHYS) courses

-A maximum of 24 units may come from completion of courses from the following list:
+A maximum of 24 units from the completion of the following list:

 3000 level Physics (PHYS) OR Astronomy and Astrophysics (ASTR) courses